Gluons in charmoniumlike states: Numerical details

+for $O=H_m$ and $O=x$, respectively, $m_c$ is the bare charm quark mass, and the current insertion time $t'$ is summed over all time slice (0 to $T-1$), which results in the exponential suppression of excited state contribution and benefits the fitting by the ability to explore all the source-sink separation of three-point functions.
 In the $1^{-+}$ channel, we need to replace one of the $S_w$ terms in Eq.~(\ref{eq:3pt}) by the $S_w^{B_i}$ (Note that $S_w^{B_i}$ should be symmetric with respect to the interchange of spatial coordinates to ensure the correct $P$-parity).
+Similar to the effective masses, we define the effective matrix elements as

+where $R(t,O)$ is the ratio function $R(t,O)\equiv C_3(t,\Gamma,O)/C_2(t,\Gamma)$.
+It can be easily verified that $\langle H_m\rangle(t)$ and $M\langle x\rangle_q(t)$ is dominated by the related matrix elements of the ground state and independent of $t$ in the large $t$ limit.
+The effective matrix elements $\langle H_m \rangle(t)$ and $\langle x \rangle_q(t)$ in all the $J^{PC}$ channels are plotted in Fig.~\ref{fig:fit_hm},~\ref{fig:fit_xq}, respectively.
+In each figure, the upper part is for the 32I ensemble and the lower part is for the 48If ensemble.
+Obviously, there are no plateaus showing up in the time windows for most of the effective matrix elements.
+This implies that there are substantial contaminations from higher states.
+In the mean time, the zigzag behaviors are more apparent in the small $t$ region and are essentially inherited from the two-point functions $C_2(t,\Gamma)$ (it is understood that the unphysical modes of domain wall sea quarks contribute little to the three point functions involved in this work).